paulmaunders/delivery-slot-bot/README.md

 If a slot is found, it will send an alert to your device with a screenshot of the page so you can confirm.

+## Testing push notifications
+We recommend you test the push notifications are configured correctly with

+    node test-push.js

 ## Automation

 The script by default runs its own cron based on the `cron` setting of the config.ini.